-Note 12 - Risk management
+Note 13 - Risk management

 The Authority is exposed to the risk of loss due to the wide range of services provided by its employees.
 Auto fleet coverage, general liability, property damage, building and contents, bridge, inland marine, boiler and machinery, dishonesty bond (crime), workers' compensation, and public officials' and employee's legal liability coverage is obtained through membership in the Virginia Municipal League (VML) through the VML Insurance Program.
 Members are liable for any and all unpaid claims in the event the association is in a deficit position.
-No settlements have exceeded coverage limits during the three years ended June 30, 2017.
+No settlements have exceeded coverage limits during the three years ended June 30, 2018.

-Note 13 - Leases
+Note 14 - Leases

 Main Street Station - Approximately 12,203 square feet of office space in the Main Street Station is available for occupancy by a tenant.
 Starting May 2010, the City's Department of Economic and Community Development began leasing available office space.
-Monthly rent of \$8,750 and \$3,333 for 24-hour security services are paid directly to the Authority and are reflected in the enclosed financial statements.
+Monthly rent of \$8,750 (\$105k annually) and \$3,333 for 24-hour security services are paid directly to the Authority and are reflected in the enclosed financial statements.

 Office Space Rental - The Authority relocated its corporate office in June 2017 and leases its administrative offices under an operating lease agreement expiring in April 2028.
-Due to rent abatement in the initial base year, minimum lease payments are approximately \$17,000 for fiscal year 2018, increasing to approximately \$100,000 in fiscal year 2019.
+Due to rent abatement for the expansion space in the initial base year, lease payments were \$15,000 for fiscal year 2018, increasing to approximately \$100,000 in fiscal year 2019.

-Office Equipment Rental - The Authority leases certain office equipment under an operating lease agreement expiring in January 2020.
-Future minimum lease payments are approximately \$4,000 for fiscal year 2018.
+Office Equipment Rental - The Authority leases certain office equipment under an operating lease agreement expiring in January 2020 and May 2021.
+Future minimum lease payments are approximately \$8,000 for fiscal year 2019 and 2020.

-Rent expense on all leases was approximately \$168,000 in fiscal year 2017.
+Rent expense on all leases was approximately \$19,000 in fiscal year 2018.

-Note 14 - Commitments and Contingencies
+Note 15 - Commitments and Contingencies

 Commitments - The Authority has active construction projects and various open purchase orders at times throughout the fiscal year.
-As of June 30, 2017, the Authority's open construction contracts were:
+As of June 30, 2018, the Authority's open construction contracts were: